dalibo/emaj/docs/en/responsibility.rst

 With the rights they have been granted, *emaj_adm* roles and *superusers* can update any E-Maj internal table.

 .. caution::
-   But in practice, only two tables may be updated by these users: *emaj_group_def* and *emaj_param*.
-Any other internal table or sequence update my lead to data corruption during rollback operations.
+   But in practice, only the *emaj_param* table may be updated by these users.
+Any other internal table or sequence update my lead to data corruption.